RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 2) Branding

+Branding customizes the visual identity of the Okta org by uploading a company logo, setting a primary color, and configuring a favicon.
+This ensures users interact with a sign-in experience that reflects Kennon Technologies rather than a generic Okta tenant.

 1. Open the **Customizations** tab then select **Branding** then select **Create Brand**
 2. On the **Theme** page make the following changes: